Hello, and welcome to the DevStream blog!

 We follow Golang’s standard project layout.
 But don’t click that link, it’s too long and too verbose and contains probably many things you don’t immediately need right now.
 Continue to read the TL;DR version:

-• /cmd: main applications for this project.
+: main applications for this project.
 Don’t put a lot of code in the application directory.
-If you think the code can be imported and used in other projects, then it should live in the /pkg directory.
-If the code is not reusable or if you don’t want others to reuse it, put that code in the /internal directory.
+If you think the code can be imported and used in other projects, then it should live in the/pkg

-• /pkg: library code that’s ok to use by external apps.
-Other projects will import these libs expecting them to work, so think twice before you put something here.
+: library code that’s ok to use by external apps.
+Other projects will import these libs expecting them to work, so think twice before you put something here./internal

-• /internal: private application and library code; things you don’t want others to import in their own apps.
+: private application and library code; things you don’t want others to import in their own apps./hack

-• /hack: contains many scripts that ensure continuous development of DevStream.
-We didn’t invent this; we simply stole Kubernetes’ idea.
+: contains many scripts that ensure continuous development of DevStream.
+We didn’t invent this; we simply stole Kubernetes’ idea./build

-• /docs: pretty much self-explanatory.
-Need I say more?
+: pretty much self-explanatory.
+Need I say more?/examples

 Core / Plugin